-In the award summary above, there is a column for "Stipend" on the far left.
-Stipends are disbursed at the beginning of the quarter and will be used to pay any outstanding fees on the student account.
+In the award summary above, there is a column for "Student Funding Support" on the far left.
+This represents a stipend, which is disbursed in its entirety at the beginning of the quarter and will be used to pay any outstanding fees on the student account.
 For example, there is a \$5 per unit technology fee that all students are responsible for paying.
 The stipend will cover this charge each quarter, and the residual will be disbursed to the student.
-Note: stipends are not taxed on the front end for domestic students, but are to be reported in the following tax year.
+Note: stipends are not taxed on the front end for domestic students but are to be reported in the following tax year.
 Conversely, international student's stipends are taxed on the front end, and the tax rate is determined through the GLACIER form.
-The stipend listed on the award summary is for the academic year, so the amount shown will be divided evenly over three quarters.
-In the above example, the student would receive \$4,749.66 at the beginning of the fall 2017, winter 2018 and spring 2018 quarters, minus any misc. fees that are accrued (e.g. \$5 per unit technology fee).